-Use the Advanced tab in the Term Extraction Transformation Editor to configure the extraction properties.
+Use the Advanced tab in the SSIS Term Extraction Transformation Editor to configure the extraction properties.

-From the above screenshot you can observe that, Following are the list of options available in the Advanced Tab
+From the above screenshot, you can observe that the following is the list of options available in the Advanced Tab

-- Noun: If you select this option then, Term Extraction Transformation will extract only Nouns from the input text.
-Please refer Term Extraction Transformation in SSIS for further reference.
+- Noun: If you select this option, SSIS Term Extraction Transformation will extract only Nouns from the input text.
+Please refer to Term Extraction Transformation for further reference.

-- Noun phrase: If you select this option then the transformation will extract only Noun Phrases from the input text.
-Please refer Extract Noun Phrases using Term Extraction Transformation in SSIS for further reference.
+- Noun phrase: If you select this option, the transformation will extract only Noun Phrases from the input text.
+Please refer to Extract Noun Phrases using Term Extraction Transformation for further reference.

-- Frequency: If you select this option then Score column will store the information of, Frequency of the Term repeated in input column.
+- Frequency: If you select this option, the Score column stores the information of the Frequency of the Term repeated in the input column.

-- Frequency threshold: If we specify 3 then the transformation will extract the Terms, if they are repeated at least 3 times in the column and it will ignore the terms repeated less than 3 times.
+- Frequency threshold: If we specify 3, the transformation extracts the Terms if they are repeated at least three times in the column, and it ignores the terms repeated less than three times.

 - Maximum length of term: Please provide the maximum length of a word or phrase.
-This option is available if we selected the Noun Phrases only option.
+This option is available if we select the Noun Phrases only option.